-Once adopted, a Code of Conduct continues in force until amended by the Council.
-The Code may be amended at any time but cannot be revoked unless the Council replaces it with another Code.
-Once adopted, amendments to the Code require a resolution supported by 75% of the members of the Council present at a Council meeting where the amendment is considered.
+Once adopted, a Code of Conduct continues in force until amended by the Community Board.
+The Code can be amended at any time but cannot be revoked unless the Community Board replaces it with another Code.

+Once adopted, amendments to the Code require a resolution supported by 75% of the members of the Community Board present at the meeting at which the amendment is considered.